-These two super foods help detoxify our bodies by supporting organ functions like the liver and kidneys (8).
+These two super foods play a role in regulating liver functions and in the treatment of some liver disorders.
+(8).
 A cup of ginseng tea or a shot of ginseng extract is also said to help curb sugar cravings!

 Gluten-Free Whole Grains (In Moderation)

-Brown rice, quinoa, millet are all gluten-free carbohydrates that will keep your appetite at bay while you’re detoxing.
+Brown rice, quinoa, millet are all gluten-free carbohydrates that will keep your appetite at bay while you’re following this meal plan.

 If you wish to free yourself from all the extra pounds that have been weighting you down for way too long, start using the BetterMe app and overhaul your entire life!